RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers-RosettaScripts/Movers-RosettaScripts.md

 * Predefined Movers

-The following are defined internally in the parser, and the protocol can use them without defining them explicitly.
+Predefined Movers are defined internally in the parser, and the protocol can use them without defining them explicitly.

-**NullMover**
+**NullMover** - Does nothing.

 Has an empty apply.
 Will be used as the default mover in \<PROTOCOLS\> if no mover\_name is specified.
 Can be explicitly specified, with the name "null".